Page 2. 1925 Hudson Super Six Biddle and Smart 7 Passenger.

 1925 Hudson rebuilding the Carburetor.

 1925 Hudson rebuilding the Speedo.
 That pot metal really loves to expand.
-I could use one more for parts.

 1925 Hudson cowl lamp repair.
 They are rusted through on the bottom, so I lead filled the holes.